What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Step 1.
 Creating Your Online Platform

-If you’ve already got a blog or affiliate website, you can skip this step.
+You can skip this step if you’ve already got a blog or affiliate website.

 If not, you’ll need some kind of online platform to start making affiliate sales.
 In fact, most affiliate programs will require you to enter your website URL when you sign up.
 I’d recommend starting with a blog and having an email newsletter alongside it.